telehash/telehash.github.io/v3/telehash.md

 These are combined into simple easy to use interoperable libraries with a common API:

-var net = new Network(keys); // starts handling incoming link, path, and connect channels net.link(id, direct, up); // optional direct endpoint info if using routers, calls up(id, true||false) on state changes net.router(id, direct); // direct is required, routers not allowed any connections
+var net = new Network(keys); // starts handling incoming link, path, and connect channels net.link(id, direct, up); // optional direct endpoint info if using routers, calls up(id, true||false) on state changes, direct may be other keys/paths that is used as a router for this id net.router(id, direct); // direct is required, routers not allowed any connections

 // tcp/udp socket tunneling